-1 Copy the NetWare 5.1 Operating System CD files to a volume on the staging server.
-Make sure that all target servers can access the staging server and the client workstation.

-NOTE: You can also mount the NetWare 5.1 Operating System CD as a volume on the staging server.
+- 1 Do one of the following: - Copy the NetWare 6 Operating System CD files to a volume on the staging server.
+Make sure that all target servers can access the staging server and the client workstation. - Mount the NetWare 6 Operating System CD as a volume on the staging server.